About Us

 Dr Ebrima Sarr

-Manager - Operations, Compliance & Child Safety
+Senior Manager - Organisational Development, Operations, Compliance & Child Safety

-Ebrima is the AAFRO volunteer manager of operation, compliance and child safety.
-He is a qualified social worker with several years’ experience in local government and not-for-profit organisations.
-He believes in the safety and empowerment of children, young people and families.
+He believes in the safety and empowerment of children, young people, and families.
 He is committed to social justice, advocacy and has served as a democracy ambassador.
-Ebrima likes spending time with his family and sport.
+Sarr likes spending time with his family and sports.
 He enjoys learning and speaking different languages.

 Jennifer Coster